Center Stage (2000 film): Plot

 After a series of countrywide auditions, 12 young dancers gain entry to the American Ballet Academy (which is loosely based on the School of American Ballet), the affiliate school of the fictional American Ballet Company.
-Jody Sawyer is selected for the ABA, despite her bad feet, because of her clear passion for and dedication to ballet.
+Jody Sawyer is selected for the ABA, despite her “bad feet” and poor turnout, because of her clear passion for and dedication to ballet.
 She soon meets unfriendly star student Maureen Cummings, whose demanding mother works at the school, and the frank but talented Eva Rodriguez.
 Jody also befriends three male ballet dancers: handsome new student Charlie Sims, gay Oprah fan Erik "O" Jones and Sergei, a Russian who desperately misses his girlfriend, Galina, in San Francisco.

 On the first day of class, the students meet Jonathan Reeves, the company's choreographer and director, who tells the students that at the end of the year, a final dance workshop will determine the three boys and three girls who will be asked to join the company.
 The workshop will also allow the students to showcase their talent to other ballet companies nationwide.
 Therefore, a lead part in the workshop is essential to secure a dancer's future.

 In class, Jody is singled out by instructor Juliette Simone for her bad turnout, while Eva is recognized for her skill as a dancer but nonetheless makes a bad impression with her lack of respect for Jonathan and the faculty.
 Jody learns that famed ABC dancer Kathleen Donahue is newly married to Jonathan.
 She had previously been in a long-term relationship with Cooper Nielsen, another star ABC dancer who fled to London in the wake of the scandal and has only just returned to the company.

 Jody and Eva develop a somewhat tense relationship with Maureen, their roommate, due to her lack of warmth toward Jody as she struggles to prove herself in class and her own arrogant attitude.
 Maureen is clearly favored by the school's faculty and seems to be a lock for one of the coveted positions in the company.
 She is also bulimic and pushed hard to succeed by her mother Nancy, who had failed at her own dreams of becoming a ballerina.
 Maureen meets and falls in love with pre-med student Jim, who shows Maureen what a life without ballet could look like.
 Jim discovers Maureen's bulimia and expresses deep concern.
 Outraged, Maureen ends the relationship.